 - A32.
-[Not currently in use] - A33.
+Illustrations 2 and 3 of the Appendix15b to this ISA (UK) are examples of auditor's reports containing qualified and adverse opinions, respectively, when the auditor has obtained sufficient appropriate audit evidence regarding the appropriateness of the management's use of the going concern basis of accounting but appropriate disclosure of a material uncertainty related to going concern is not made in the financial statements. - A33.
 In situations involving multiple uncertainties that are significant to the financial statements as a whole, the auditor may consider it appropriate in extremely rare cases to express a disclaimer of opinion instead of including the statements required by paragraph 22.
-ISA (UK) 705 (Revised June 2016) provides guidance on this issue.16
+ISA (UK) 705 (Revised June 2016) provides guidance on this issue.